 - Type PowerShell 7

-- Select PowerShell 7 from the search results
+- Select PowerShell 7 from the results

 How to Check If PowerShell 7 Is Installed Correctly